robsoh09/spayment/README.md

-Stripe Assignment: Rob Soh Ming Yang
+Assignment: Rob Soh Ming Yang

 This document explains how I approach a take-home payment assignment from a presales perspective.
 My focus is to keep the solution torwards the business needs.